Skip to Main Site Navigation Skip to Content Skip to Footer

 Quantitative Literacy

-Quantitative LiteracyQuantitative literacy is competency in working with numerical data to reason or solve problems, the ability to make judgements and draw conclusions supported by quantitative evidence, and the ability to communicate those arguments utilizing quantitative tools.
+Quantitative LiteracyQuantitative literacy is competency in working with numerical data to reason or solve problems, the ability to make judgments and draw conclusions supported by quantitative evidence, and the ability to communicate those arguments utilizing quantitative tools.

 Why is this skill important?